 Sometimes the masonry and concrete around your home deteriorates.
 This is called spalling.
 This occurs because of freezing and thawing of water around your foundation.
 It can also be caused by frequent high pressure washing, or sandblasting.
 Water probably plays the largest and most dangerous role in this crumbling and chipping.
 Water can hit the surface of the concrete during driving rains.
-Water can spill on to the concrete surface when gutters overflow.
+It can spill on to the concrete surface when gutters overflow.
 Water can wick up the concrete through soil that is wet or damp through capillary action.
 Moisture can even escape from inside the building or structure in the form of vapor.
 All these factors play into the health of the concrete that makes up your foundation.

-Vapor Barriers and Crawlspace Encapsulation: By installing a vapor barrier or encapsulating your crawlspace, you can keep moisture from permeating the walls of your foundation.
+Vapor barriers and Crawl Space Encapsulation: By installing a vapor barrier or encapsulating your crawl space, you can keep moisture from permeating the walls of your foundation.
 There are other important reasons to install a vapor barrier.
-The air throughout your home is affected by the air in your basement or crawlspace.
-If your crawlspace or basement is damp or wet, mold and mildew can form, affecting the air in your home.
-By installing a vapor barrier you can prevent mold and mildew, use your basement or crawlspace to it's full capacity, and also prevent water vapor from moving through foundation walls.
+The air throughout your home is affected by the air in your basement or crawl space.
+If your crawl space or basement is damp or wet, mold and mildew can form, affecting the air in your home.
+By installing a vapor barrier, you can prevent mold and mildew, use your basement or crawl space to it's full capacity, and also prevent water vapor from moving through foundation walls.

 Interior, Exterior and Surface Drainage: A good water management system will help keep water down and away from your foundation.
 This goes a long way to a healthy foundation.
-Learn more about waterproofing and water management on our sister site MyWaterproofing.com.